 You are here:

-As of November 8th 2013, the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town will introduce an appointment system through an external service provider:
+The Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town have introduced an appointment system through an external service provider:

 TLS Contact www.tlscontact.com/za2ch